Tanoshi11/EventLink/README.md

 If no "pip" installation, downlaod first Python and set as Interpreter.

-Make sure the FastAPI for the servers to work, on a different terminal run:
-    "uvicorn server:app --reload"
+Make sure the FastAPI for the servers to work, on the server.py do "Run Python File in Dedicated Terminal" then input code: "uvicorn server:app --reload"

-And then run the main code seperately, on different terminal.
+Then running login.py should work.